FATCHIP-GmbH/plugin_oxid6_srcinject/README.md

 # Fatchip Oxid Sourcecode Injection Module
 OXID Module for sourcecode injection
     With this module you can add additional content such as \
-    CSS snippets or tracking codes, fed directly into the source code trough the admin page.
+    CSS snippets or tracking codes, fed directly into the source code through  the admin page.

 ## Installation
 - Copy the content into source/modules of the shop installation